eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_repository/index.md

 docker run --name=aas-repo -p:8081:8081 -v C:/path/to/application.properties:/application/application.properties eclipsebasyx/aas-repository:2.0.0-SNAPSHOT
 ```

+## Virtual Machine
+Eclipse BaSyx provides the AAS Repository as a virtual machine image for Oracle VirtualBox and VMware Workstation Player.

+The image can be found [here](https://oc.iese.de/index.php/s/9JyJAuOlhh9vMUu).
+How to use it is described [here](/docs/source/content/user_documentation/user_tutorials/virtualmachines/alpine_virtualmachine_setup_use.md).

 ## Swagger UI
 In the Swagger UI, you can find the API documentation for the AAS Repository.